Abhinaba925/Abhinaba925/README.md

 ---

 - 🔭 I’m currently working on a sentiment analysis tool for stock market news.
-- 🌱 I’m currently learning about CI/CD pipelines with GitHub Actions.
+- 🌱 I’m currently working on developing theoretical formalism for dealing with NP-Hard Combinatorial Problems in Wireless Communication.
 - 📫 How to reach me: [abhinabaghosh.iit@gmail.com](mailto:abhinabaghosh.iit@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/abhinaba-ghosh-293a83155/).
 <!--
 **Abhinaba925/Abhinaba925** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.